-Using clay, create a model volcano.
+Check out BrainPop via Clever to view the various Geology videos, like "The Rock Cycle."
+Consider using clay to create a model volcano.
 Use a book on volcanoes to help you create a picture of the surrounding area.
 What might you see around a volcano?
 Then, add baking soda and vinegar inside the volcano you built and watch what happens!

-••• Interview someone older in your community.
-Ask them to reflect upon an activist they admire.
+Interview someone older in your community. admire.
 What issues was this activist passionate about?
 When did this activist live?
-How did this activist try and change something?
+How did this activist try and change